 158th Operations Group Administration

 Summary of Selection Process and Pilot Training:

 This hiring board will select an undetermined number of applicants for pilot training and follow on F-35 training.
-Once selected, applicants will be scheduled for a USAF Class I Flight Physical at Wright Patterson AFB.
+Once selected, applicants will be scheduled for a USAF Class I Flight Physical at Wright Patterson Air Force Base.
 A current FAA physical does not meet USAF standards.
-When the physical is complete packages are sent to higher headquarters for approval and assignment of dates for the ANG Academy of Military Science (AMS), Introductory Flight Screening (IFS), and Specialized Undergraduate Pilot Training (SUPT).
-Typical timeline to begin training is 6-12 months and AMS, IFS, and SUPT will take approximately 18 months.
+When the physical is complete packages are sent to higher headquarters for approval and assignment of dates for Officer Training School (OTS), Introductory Flight Screening (IFS), and Specialized Undergraduate Pilot Training (SUPT).
+Typical timeline to begin training is 6-12 months and OTS, IFS, and SUPT will take approximately 18 months.

-After completion of SUPT, new pilots will attend Land Survival at Fairchild AFB and Water Survival at Pensacola NAS, FL.
-These two courses take approximately six weeks to complete.
+After completion of SUPT, new pilots will attend Land and Water Survival at Fairchild Air Force Base, Washington.
+These two courses take approximately three weeks to complete.
 Pilots will then attend Introduction to Fighter Fundamentals (IFF) lasting about 3 months.
-Finally, pilots will attend the F-35 Basic Course (B-Course) lasting approximately 9 months at either Luke AFB or Eglin AFB.
+Finally, pilots will attend the F-35 Basic Course (B-Course) lasting approximately 9 months at either Luke AFB or Eglin Air Force Base.

 Upon completion of the B-Course, pilots will return to the Vermont ANG, where they will complete their initial Mission Qualification Training (MQT).
 During MQT pilots will continue to further their skills to become combat ready fighter pilots.
 Officers will remain on continuous active duty from the time they begin SUPT until they complete MQT.